the-teachingRSE-project/competencies/competencies.md

 RSEs often need to interact with and facilitate communication among colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialisation, expectations, and experience.
 Communication skills are therefore crucially important.
-Team skills are also mentioned in common guides for software engineering such as the software engineering body of knowledge [@swebok_2014].
+Team skills are also mentioned in common guides for SE such as the software engineering body of knowledge [@swebok_2014].
 However, the interpersonal and organisational skills and the capacity for adaption required to work in a research setting warrants a much stronger emphasis on this field of competence.